 Why This Is The Best Strategy

-It can be a major confidence boost to pass your first CPA exam, and you can ride the momentum from that success for the remaining tests.
+It can be a major confidence boost to pass your first CPA exam, and then you can ride the momentum from that success for the remaining tests.
 All of a sudden, what may have seemed like an insurmountable obstacle has become just a bit easier, and you can see light at the end of the tunnel.
 Becoming a CPA, once a simple pipe dream, becomes that much more attainable.

 It will be easier to turn down social obligations like parties and other fun activities in order to focus on passing subsequent exams once you get that momentum going.
 With more energy, motivation, and focus, you can easily put aside other things for the near future, safe in the knowledge that parties will come and go, but CPA certification is a true milestone within your reach.